reactjs/react.dev/content/docs/hooks-reference.md

 useDebugValue(value)
 ```

-`useDebugValue` can be used to provide a label for the React DevTools to display beside of a custom hook.
+`useDebugValue` can be used to display a label for custom hooks in React DevTools.

 For example, consider the `useFriendStatus` custom hook described in ["Building Your Own Hooks"](/docs/hooks-custom.html):